salhx9/gromet_v2/design_decisions.md

 ### Improvements to unique humidity reads in plant_history
 I would have also wanted to make the history records more unique by giving constraints about no duplications of timestamps but for testing purposes it works.

+### GUI
+With the amount of time I had, I was unable to create an acceptable gui for viewing the tables and interacting with the database.
+In the future, this database could probably be connected to an application and hardware like gromet_v1.

 ## Queries for Information I would have used in Gromet_v1;